Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Main theoretical results

-In this subsection we will present sharp identifiability conditions and the blessing-of-dependence geometry for the BLESS model.
+This subsection presents sharp identifiability conditions and the blessing-of-dependence geometry for the BLESS model.
 The later Section \ref{sec-overview} will provide an overview of the general algebraic proof technique used to derive the identifiability results.
-Throughout this work, assume $\nu_{\aaa}>0$ for any latent pattern $\aaa\in\{0,1\}^K$; i.e., all the possible binary latent patterns exist in the population with nonzero proportions.
-This is the \emph{only} assumption imposed on the distribution of the latent variables, simply requiring the proportion parameters not to be on the boundary of the probability simplex.
-There is {no assumption} on whether or how the latent variables should depend on each other in the BLESS model.

 It may be expected that each latent variable needs to have at least one observed child (i.e., $\sum_{j=1}^p g_{j,k}\geq 1$) to ensure identifiability of the BLESS model.
-What may not be expected at first is that such a condition is insufficient even for generic identifiability or local identifiability to hold.
+What may not be apparent at first is that such a condition is insufficient even for generic or local identifiability to hold, let alone strict identifiability.
 Our first conclusion below shows the condition that each latent variable has at least two observed children is necessary for generic identifiability or local identifiability.

-\begin{proposition}[Necessary Condition for Generic Identifiability: $\geq 2$ children] The following two conclusions hold. \begin{itemize} \item[(a)] If some binary latent variable has only one observed variable as child, then the model parameters are \textbf{not} generically identifiable and \textbf{not} locally identifiable.
+\begin{proposition}[Necessary Condition for Generic Identifiability: $\geq 2$ children] The following two conclusions hold. \begin{itemize} \item[(a)] If some binary latent variable has only one observed variable as child (i.e., $\sum_{j=1}^p g_{j,k}=1$ for some $k$), then the model is \textbf{not even} generically identifiable or locally identifiable.

-\item[(b)] Specifically, suppose $\alpha_k$ has only one observed $y_j$ as child, then any of the $\theta^{(j)}_{c\mid 0}$ and $\theta^{(j)}_{c\mid 1}$ for $c\in[d]$, and $\nu_{\aaa}$ for $\aaa\in\{0,1\}^K$ can not be generically or locally identifiable.
-In an arbitrarily small neighborhood of any of these parameters, there exist alternative parameters that lead to the same distribution of the observables as those given by the truth. \end{itemize} \end{proposition}
+\item[(b)] Specifically, suppose $a_k$ has only one observed $y_j$ as child, then any of the $\theta^{(j)}_{c\mid 0}$ and $\theta^{(j)}_{c\mid 1}$ for $c\in[d]$, and $\nu_{\aaa}$ for $\aaa\in\{0,1\}^K$ can not be generically or locally identifiable.
+In an arbitrarily small neighborhood of any of these parameters, there exist alternative parameters that lead to the same distribution of the observables indistinguishable from the truth. \end{itemize} \end{proposition}

-\begin{remark} Proposition \ref{prop-nece} also has an interesting implication on a seemingly unrelated problem: learning tree models from noisy data. \cite{nikolakakis2021ising} considered learning hidden tree-structured Ising models, which essentially can be reformulated as the BLESS model where each node in the latent tree has exactly one child (its noisy observed proxy) and the responses are binary, i.e., $\G=\I_K$ and $d=2$. \cite{nikolakakis2021ising} derived the sample complexity under the assumption that the noise level at each node is homogeneous and known.
-Proposition \ref{prop-nece} implies that when the noise level is unknown and potentially heterogeneous, then these node-wise noise parameters (analogous to our $\btheta$) are not even generically or locally identifiable, no matter what structure the tree graph among the latent nodes is. \end{remark}